IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

 3.

 **External Requirements:**
 * **How we’ll host the application for users to access**
 * **How we’ll handle errors, invalid user inputs, etc**
 * **How we’ll allow others to setup their own instance of our application**

 **Technical Approach:**
 Our web application will be implemented using the React framework, the Vite build tool for efficient builds and improved performance, JavaScript for backend/business logic, and (hopefully) Netlify to publish our website onto the internet.
 The main component of the project will be based on the WebSpeech API, which will be used to get input from the user, so that our program will be able to parse it and handle the commands given.
 We will split up the user interface into components for a modular design, so that with each sprint, we are able to integrate changes and features seamlessly and effectively.
-Additionally, if we have the time, we can use tools like MongoDB to implement a database and user accounts to store tasks onto the cloud, so that users will be able to exit and return to the application with their previous session data saved.
+Additionally, we will use tools like MongoDB to implement a database and user accounts to store tasks onto the cloud, so that users will be able to exit and return to the application with their previous session data saved.
+Another feature we plan to implement will include the use of an open source AI model to recommend tasks based on user's previous task history, to a provide more personalized product for our users.
 Collaboration and communication will be done via Git, MS Teams, Zoom, text messages, and in-person meetings to increase productivity and push changes into the codebase.
 Other tools, such as Figma are still being decided on whether or not we will use it, but if so, we will use it for a reference as to how our web UI will be designed, so that there’s no room for ambiguity for how the UI shall be implemented.

 **Risk:**
-There are two risks facing our group as we attempt to design, create and implement this application.
+There are a few risks facing our group as we attempt to design, create and implement this application.
 We have worked together as a group before, so we are aware of the fact that we are prone to procrastination and underestimating the work required to complete certain tasks.
 To avoid this problem, we plan on setting checkpoints for what we expect to have completed each week.
 Additionally, each checkpoint will have small tasks associated with it.
 Each group member will be responsible for completing their small tasks.
 At each stand-up meeting, the status of each small task will be checked in to see if help is needed, changes need to be made, or if our stretch goals can be attempted because we are ahead of schedule.
 Our second challenge is implementing a user database so that separate users can use the application, along with state being preserved between uses and devices.
-We have been warned several times that implementing something like this has many challenges, so we must be careful not to over exert our resources on this stretch goal and to make sure it is implemented accurately if we do choose to attempt it.
+To minimize the risk of difficulty of this task, we will ensure that team members with skills in database managment or have previously taken a database course at OSU will be responsible for leading the database development side of things.
+The third risk we will come across is implementing the main features with the WebSpeechAPI and the open source AI model.
+These will impose risks because our program must be able to handle all to-do list functionality through speech, so being able to parse and process voice commands will be a challenge.
+Adding AI features will also include another layer of complexity because our program must be able to handle the AI processing data and producing tangible results that we as developers, must be able to verify with unique test cases.
+Our plan to simplify these last two processes is by utilitizing internet sources and implementing these features incrementally, so that we can push a MVP earlier and break down full functionality into smaller, more manageable tasks.

 **Major Goals:**
 1. Utilize speech recognition to allow for ease-of-access for to-do list management.
 2. Implement a database to store past list items and provide external storage for user tasks.
 3. Use an AI model to recommend tasks based on previous tasks.
 4. Implement a simple, but clean UI, so users can uitilize the full capabilities of TalkTask easily.

 **Stretch Goals:**
 - Implement reminders for timely tasks to increase  the success rate of tasks being completed.
 - Optional Idea: Gamify the web application to keep current users engaged and promote continuation of using the app into continuing using our app for productivity.
 - Extend AI API functionality to process natural language and allow users to communicate naturally to our speech recognition system and convert their commands into a dedicated function for the to-do list management system.

 **Use Cases**
 1. The actors is the user who wants a task management application and maybe also struggles with a disability that prevents the use of traditional applications
 2. Triggers
 3. The preconditions is the user's need for task management application that is more accessible to them.